About Us

 Since then, I have added a few more guitars to my collection.
 I have a 1998 MIM Fender Strat that I stripped and refinished in black lacquer.
 I added Fender locking tuners and swapped out the electronics for a Carvin loaded pickguard.
 Next up is a 1998 Epiphone Les Paul.
 I stripped this down to the bare wood and finished in a lacquer burst.
 I added Grover tuners, TonePros bridge and Seymour Duncan's Seth Lover pickups.
 Also, I recently refinished my 2000 MIJ Fender P-bass Lyte in Seafoam Green lacquer and made a white pickguard.
 Here they are:

-Today Knappster Guitar primarily does finish work for 2 custom guitar companies, but we are happy to provide our services for individual builders and players.
+Today Knappster Guitar primarily does custom guitar builds and finish work for other custom guitar companies, but we are happy to provide our services for individual builders and players.
 Our focus is on vintage Fender-style finishes, though we provide a full spectrum of colors.
 We strive for excellent craftsmanship and customer satisfaction.

 "The Rack" in my shop